 Roast the beans in Extra Virgin Olive Oil with some freshly ground pepper for about fifteen minutes in a 400 degree oven.
-Stir often and add almonds in the last few minutes, if you desire!
+Stir often.

 These roasted beans can be frozen after cooling slightly.
 They will taste just as good in the dead of winter if you store them in an air-tight, freezer bag.

 NOTE: Added slivers of red, orange or yellow bell pepper provides another sweet taste and a colorful presentation!

 NOTE: You can also roast small green beans; but this recipe is particularly nice for capturing the mature flavors of the bigger beans!

 Wash tomatoes, core, if large, and cut in half or chunks, depending on the size of the tomato.
 Place in a glass baking dish.
 Drizzle with extra virgin olive oil and sprinkle with Italian Seasoning and freshly, ground pepper, if desired.

 Roast the tomatoes for about sixty minutes in a 375 degree oven until rendered or most of the liquid is evaporated.
 Stir every fifteen minutes to prevent burning.

 These roasted tomatoes can be frozen after being cooked.
 They will taste just as good in the dead of winter if you store them in an air-tight, freezer bag and make an excellent addition to any pasta dish, soup, or pizza—in addition being a sweet side dish.